A new light in the cosmic Dark Age

 About Katherine Lee

 Katherine Lee is a software developer working on stellar spectroscopic analysis for PLATO and 4MOST at the Max Planck Institute for Astronomy in Heidelberg, Germany.
 In 2023 they received a master's degree from the University of Oslo, where they worked on cosmological parameter estimation using CMB anisotropies and FIRAS data.
-In their spare time, they like to knit, play the cello, and play tabletop RPGs with friends.
+In their spare time, they play the cello, run D&D, and practice an ever-increasing list of fiber crafts.

 Leave a Reply